-After Alfred, England went on to become the British Empire, and fulfil the prophecy of Isaiah 49, concerning the establishment of the modern state of Israel.
+After Alfred, Wessex then went to form England, and then England went on to become the British Empire, which was important for the establishment of the modern state of Israel.
 So, truly, destiny is all.

 In these last days, England will be on the wrong side, and consequently England, specifically the Royal Navy, will be humbled (ref.
 Isaiah 2:16).
 But after the war, England will return to the fold (ref.
 Psalms 72:10).

-The kingdom of God is literally the final and ultimate kingdom because it will be an everlasting kingdom, essentially a “world without end” (ref.
+The kingdom of God is literally the final and ultimate kingdom because it will be a “world without end” (ref.
 Isaiah 45:17, Ephesians 3:21).

 I saw in the night visions, and behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.Daniel 7:13-14

-God’s kingdom, which begins on the day of the LORD, or the Second Coming of Jesus Christ, will be everlasting because Jesus Christ is Almighty.
+God’s kingdom, which begins on the day of the LORD, or the Second Coming of Jesus Christ, will be go on forever because Jesus Christ is Almighty.

 I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty.Revelation 1:8